yortch/openshiftv3-rhoar-workshop/Lab-5-Vertx_Insult_Service.md

 ```

-This build will take longer because we are building Docker containers in addition to our Spring Boot application.
+This build will take longer because we are building Docker containers in addition to our Vert.x application.
 When the build and push to OpenShift is complete you will see a success message similar to the following:

 ```bash

 [INFO] F8: HINT: Use the command `oc get pods -w` to watch your pods start up [INFO] ------------------------------------------------------------------------ [INFO] BUILD SUCCESS